kowainik/relude/README.md

    + Use `encodeUtf8/decodeUtf8` to convert to/from `ByteString`.
    + Use `(putStr[Ln]|readFile|writeFile|appendFile)[Text|LText|BS|LBS]` functions.

-6. Since `show` doesn't come from `Show` anymore, you need to export `Text.Show` module if you want to implement `Show` instance manually.
+6. Since `show` doesn't come from `Show` anymore, you need to export the `Text.Show` module if you want to implement the `Show` instance manually.
 This can be done in the following way:

   ```haskell
   import qualified Text.Show